theprofi/areWhatsappChatting/README.md

 only once and from then on, every time the script runs whatsapp web will be logged in.

 <h4><i>Requirements:</i></h4>
-1. Provide a path to the Chrome Selenium web driver file.
+1. Provide a path to the Chrome Selenium web driver file.</ br>
-2. Provide a path to the output file.
+2. Provide a path to the output file.</ br>
-3. Provide the names of the targets as they are shown in your Whatsapp.
+3. Provide the names of the targets as they are shown in your Whatsapp.</ br>
-4. Provide a path to the directory where the script will save the session (read the intro above).
+4. Provide a path to the directory where the script will save the session (read the intro above).</ br>
-5. Install Selenium library
+5. Install Selenium library.</ br></ br>

 Tested on Windows 10 and Fedora 26.